 The longer the delays, the more difficult and expensive it becomes to maintain the aging locks and dams.
 More than half of the nation's locks, which were designed to last 50 years, have been moving along river traffic far longer.
 About 40 percent of the 89 locks in the Corps' Great Lakes and Ohio division, which includes Pittsburgh, are more than 70 years old.

-***Inherency Case Ext.***

 Inherency Ext.

 Lock failure imminent now – 14 by 2020.